-Currently this company writes batches to their data centre (executing a series of jobs in a program on a computer without manual intervention) – a process which is not dynamic.
-Knowing they were not equipped to build and protect their own data centre, they turned to Sungard AS for an AWS (Amazon Web Services) IoT gateway to serve as a message broker, rules engine, security check and identity check, and provide device shadows and a shadow service (making automatic backup copies or snapshots of computer files or volumes).
+Currently this company writes batches to their data center (executing a series of jobs in a program on a computer without manual intervention) – a process which is not dynamic.
+Knowing they were not equipped to build and protect their own data center, they turned to Sungard AS for an AWS (Amazon Web Services) IoT gateway to serve as a message broker, rules engine, security check and identity check, and provide device shadows and a shadow service (making automatic backup copies or snapshots of computer files or volumes).

 In the first week, the company executed some 5,361,275 AWS IoT rules, on top of 2,675,437 AWS IoT messages.
 This is on top of some 116,675 connections from trucks, auto scaling from 2 to 9 r4.4xlarge instances – both up and down – with up to 3,000 docker containers per host.

 How does it all translate into benefits for their drivers and customers?

 Having established business priorities for resiliency with this transportation firm, along with their critical applications and dependencies, we then worked with them to configure a recovery process.

 If your goal is to build a data center in the least amount of time while dealing with an event at home base, that requires a partner who knows what they’re doing, leaving you free to deal with your business processes and innovations.

 In the end, what did our customer learn from working with a partner, versus doing it themselves?